Alerus Center: Concerts

+Football Attendance

+The Alerus Center has a football capacity of 12,283.
+The Alerus Center record attendance for North Dakota Fighting Hawks football is 13,500 vs. North Dakota State University on October 6, 2001.
+The second-highest attendance was 13,091 on October 14, 2023.
+As of September 2024, the Fighting Hawks hold a 110-30 record inside the Alerus Center.

 Other events

 Other events have also been held at Alerus Center including WWE Smackdown, Toughest Monster Truck Tour, and the 2008 North Dakota Democratic-NPL Convention featuring presidential candidates Barack Obama and Hillary Clinton speaking.

 Competition

 Grand Forks is unique because it is a relatively small market with two major event centers, Alerus Center and the Ralph Engelstad Arena, both of which often bid to host the same events.
 To a lesser extent, the Chester Fritz Auditorium in Grand Forks also sometimes competes for these same events as well.
 Regionally, the Fargodome in nearby Fargo and the Canada Life Centre in Winnipeg, Manitoba are seen as competitors to Alerus Center.

 Canad Inns Destination Center

 Located directly north of Alerus Center sits the Canad Inns Destination Center, completed in 2007.
 This $50 million complex, also designed by JLG Architects, is anchored by a 201-room, 13-story hotel tower which, at 126 ft, is the tallest building in Grand Forks and the tallest building constructed in North Dakota since the mid-1980s.
 The Destination Center also includes the largest waterpark in the state, three restaurants, a "boutique" casino, and an arcade.
 This was the first facility in the United States for the Canadian hotel chain.